 UUCF is committed to ending gun violence and to urging our legislators to approve sensible gun violence prevention legislation.
 To that end, UUCF members passed a Congregational Resolution on Preventing Gun Violence in 2013.

-On the 14th of each month at 10 a.m., UUCF joins others in the community at a gun violence prevention vigil at the National Rifle Association headquarters in Fairfax.
+In additional to other local, state and national actions on gun violence prevention, UUCFers participate in gun violence prevention vigils at the National Rifle Association headquarters in Fairfax on the 14th of each month at 10 a.m.
 These vigils commemorate the lives lost to gun violence at Sandy Hook Elementary School in 2012 and thousands of others since.
 Read more here.

 The UUCF Climate Action Group (CAG), founded in 2013, plans and implements climate-related projects with a direct impact on UUCF, its members and the interconnected web of life.
 View this brief video to learn more about global warming/climate change, its human causation and consequences.
 CAG believes advocacy and solutions are necessary now.
 CAG is actively involved in Faith Alliance for Climate Solutions, an interdenominational climate action group started by CAG members along with members of other congregations.

 The Paris Pledge Initiative is a framework of CAG projects with the goal of reducing UUCF’s carbon dioxide emissions.

 For decades, UUCF has been dedicated to ensuring LGBTQ+ (lesbian, gay, bisexual, transgender, queer and others) rights and is a Welcoming Congregation focused on education, consciousness raising and fellowship within the UUCF community and beyond.
 Read more here.